 When you think of cowboys, you imagine open fields of countryside.
-The Tradition Festival of San Antonio de Areco in Argentina will certainly take that imagery and turn it on its head!
-This thrilling festival is all about gauchos riding along the edges of Parque Crillio in the crisp November air, offering you a glimpse of what life could be like if there weren’t any cars around!
+The Traditional Festival of San Antonio de Areco in Argentina will certainly take that imagery and turn it on its head!
+One of the most thrilling things to do in Argentina, the festival is all about gauchos riding along the edges of Parque Crillio in the crisp November air, offering you a glimpse of what life could be like if there weren’t any cars around!

 Picture stallions galloping through cobbled streets, rushing past houses and taking over a seemingly quiet city.